JetBrains/jetbrains_guide/src/pages/topics/speedsearch.md

 date: 2017-07-07
 label: 'speedsearch'
 title: 'Speed Search'
-subtitle: 'Quickly find an item in a long list by typing to narrow'
+subtitle: 'Quickly find an item in a long list by typing to narrow.'
 accent: 'primary'
 icon: 'fas fa-search-location'
 seealso: